Translating with memoQ editor

 Click the Find and replace

-icon to find specific text and then replace them.
+icon to find specific text and then replace it.

 Here you can: